What leadership personalities are there? Why does one lead like this, the other like that? What is behind it?

 The yellow meme represents an evolutionary way of thinking that is characterized by flexibility, holistic thinking and the ability to integrate.
 The focus here is on adaptability to complex challenges and the integration of different perspectives.

-Bringing together knowledge from different sources and disciplines.
+Merging knowledge from different sources and disciplines. -

-Observation of interrelationships and the ability to recognize patterns in complex systems.
+Consideration of interrelationships and the ability to recognize patterns in complex systems. -

 Characteristics of a company with a dominant yellow meme: